-The U.S. Food and Drug Administration (FDA) has issued Emergency Use Authorizations (EUA) for monoclonal antibody treatments bamlanivimab and Regeneron's casirivimab/imdevimab for the treatment of mild to moderate COVID-19 in patients with positive results of direct SARS-CoV-2 viral testing.
+The U.S. Food and Drug Administration (FDA) has issued Emergency Use Authorizations (EUA) for monoclonal antibody treatments bamlanivimab/etesevimab and Regeneron's casirivimab/imdevimab for the treatment of mild to moderate COVID-19 in patients with positive results of direct SARS-CoV-2 viral testing.
 Bamlanivimab and casirivimab/imdevimab are interchangeable.

 - Chronic kidney disease

-- Currently receiving immunosuppressive treatment
+- Immunosuppressive disease or receiving immunosuppressive treatment

-- Sickle cell disease, OR
+- Sickle cell disease

-- Require oxygen therapy due to COVID-19
+- Hospitalized or require oxygen therapy due to COVID-19

-How to refer a patient
+How to Screen a patient